 In addition it has been discovered by PC manufacturers that Laptop owners rarely attempt to upgrade their laptop PC so the laptop builders are making more and more laptops that either cannot be upgraded by the owner or are difficult to upgrade.
 This means that most laptops have RAM memory soldered to the motherboard.
 Some even solder storage (SSD modules) to the motherboard and also make the case hard to open so that it is difficult to replace a failing battery.

-If you don't absolutely need a portable PC you may be better off with a desktop, even a large tower desktop.
+However, if you don't absolutely need a portable PC you may be better off with a desktop, even a large tower desktop.
 You will get more PC for the money.
 And with a tower you will likely have a very upgradable and easily repairable computer.
 However if space considerations are a limiting factor then look at the computer types below.

 All-in-One PCs